 Your internal sphincter muscles aren’t under voluntary control and take time to relax, so GO SLOW!
-This is the most important stage of anal training: if you rush this stage or try to insert something too large before you are ready, you can do yourself serious, sometimes irreversible, damage.
+This is the most important stage of training: if you rush this stage or try to insert something too large before you are ready, you can do yourself serious, sometimes irreversible, damage.

-The fourth stage of anal training is incorporating a second finger.
-As the main goal of anal training is to prepare your body for anal sex, two fingers are ideal as they roughly approximate the girth of an average-sized erect penis of (11.66cm according to this study).
+The fourth stage of training is incorporating a second finger.
+As the main goal of training is to prepare your body for anal sex, two fingers are ideal as they roughly approximate the girth of an average-sized erect penis of (11.66cm according to this study).